airqo-platform/AirQo-modules/README.md

 # Calibration

+This repo has modules
-Performs GP calibration on network of colocated sensors.
+This performs GP calibration on network of colocated sensors.

 ## Install